Elheid/Elheid/README.md

 *   Currently working in [Epam Systems](https://www.linkedin.com/company/epam-systems/)

 ## 🛠 Technical Stack
-*   Java/Kotlin/Groovy/COBOL languages
+*   JavaScript/C#/Java
+*   Spring Boot for java, React for TypeScript
-*   MySQL, PostgreSQL, MongoDB, Aurora, DynamoDB, Flyway, Liquibase
+*   MySQL, PostgreSQL,
-*   Spring Framework, Spring Boot, Spring Test, Spring Data Jpa, Spring Jdbc template, Spring Cloud Contract and so on...
-*   Camunda, Camunda Cockpit, Camunda Modeleter
+*   GitHub
-*   GitHub/GitLab/Gerrit/Bitbucket
+*   Docker

 ### My opensource projects
+My main projects are now in private access :(, so you can only view my old open projects and pet projects

 *   [image-comparison](https://github.com/romankh3/image-comparison) - Published on Maven Central Java Library that compares 2 images with the same sizes and shows the differences visually by drawing rectangles.
 Some parts of the image can be excluded from the comparison.
 *   [JavaRush TelegramBot](https://github.com/javarushcommunity/javarush-telegrambot) - JavaRush Telegram bot from the community to the community